 Both averted and played straight in Dark Souls.
 Compared to melee weapons, the standard bows and crossbows do little damage.
 Their typical use for the player is to get an enemy's attention and draw them away from a group.
 However, they do stagger you, which can leave you open for melee enemies to tear you apart.

 The Gunner from the first is also a notable aversion, while the shots from a gunner do not arc over obstacles like with bows, they have unlimited range, and can do ludicrous damage to most enemies standing within line of sight of them with even the weakest gun.
+They received a Nerf in the PSP remake, where the guns do have range limitations.

 She tries to pull the Implacable Manslow walk right after getting shot, explaining that she can walk right up and hit him while he's still reloading his crossbow, but it doesn't work out because she faints halfway there.